Trastevere shopping

 Advertising

-At first glance, you might just expect designer boutiques and jewellers on the pricier end, but although the designer offerings are second to none, you’ll be able to source a ton of vintage finds as well.
+At first glance, you might just expect pricey designer boutiques and jewellers, but you’ll be able to source a ton of vintage and bargain finds too.
 And if you’re only interested in a spot of window shopping?
 This is the place.
-Rome’s best shopping streets are a beauty to behold.
-Here’s where to go shopping in Rome.
+Rome’s best shopping streets are a beauty.
+Here’s where to go shopping in the Eternal City.

 RECOMMENDED: